-Health plan costs vary pretty substantially depending on the type of plans offered, the region in which your business operates, and the demographic makeup of your employees.
-That said, on average, annual premiums for single coverage for small businesses total $6,163 and annual premiums for family coverage total $16,625, according to the Kaiser Family Foundation.
+Health plan costs vary substantially depending on the type of plans offered, the region in which your business operates, and the demographic makeup of your employees.
+That said, on average, annual premiums for single coverage for small businesses total $6,972 and annual premiums for family coverage total $20,486, according to the Kaiser Family Foundation.

-Small group premiums tend to be more expensive in the Northeast, and less expensive in the West, with the Midwest and South close to the national averages.
+Small group premiums tend to be more expensive in the Northeast and are less expensive in the West, with the Midwest and South close to the national averages.

-Costs can be contained in a number of ways for small groups, including implementing different funding strategies or plan designs such as Health Savings Account-eligible plans.
+Costs can be contained in a number of ways for small groups, including implementing different funding strategies or plan designs such as HSA-eligible plans.

 Do I Have to Offer the Same Benefits to Everyone?

-The Patient Protection Affordable Care Act (PPACA), commonly referred to as the Affordable Care Act (ACA), states that employee benefits should not discriminate on the basis of race, color, sex (including pregnancy), national origin, religion or sexual orientation.
-These laws also prohibit segmentation of benefits that favor highly compensated individuals.
+The ACA also states that employee benefits should not discriminate on the basis of race, color, sex (including pregnancy), national origin, religion, or sexual orientation.
+These laws also prohibit the segmentation of benefits that favor highly compensated individuals.

-Title VII established by The Equal Employment Opportunity Commission (EEOC), mandates that an individual’s eligibility for benefits, the number of benefits received or the premium charged to participate in employer-offered benefits cannot be determined on the basis of race, color, sex (including pregnancy), national origin, age (ADEA), or religion.
+Title VII of the Equal Employment Opportunity Commission (EEOC) mandates that an individual’s eligibility for benefits, the number of benefits received, or the premium charged to participate in employer-offered benefits cannot be determined on the basis of race, color, sex (including pregnancy), national origin, age (ADEA), or religion.

 Likewise, the Health Insurance Portability Accessibility Act (HIPAA) prohibits employers from offering group benefits that discriminate against individuals based on health factors such as: